moq-wg/moq-transport/draft-lcurley-warp.md

 ## Objects

 The basic element of Warp is an *object*.
 An object is a single addressable cacheable unit whose payload is a sequence of bytes.
-An object is not necessarily independently decodable.
-An object MUST belong to a group
+An object MAY depend on other objects to be decoded.
+An object MUST belong to a group {{Groups}}.
-{{Groups}}.
 Objects carry associated metadata such as priority, TTL or other information useable by a relay, but relays MUST treat object payloads as opaque.

 DISCUSS: Can an object be partially decodable by an endpoint?

 Authors agree that an object is always partially *forwardable* by a relay but disagree on whether a partial object can be used by a receiving endpoint.

-Option 1: Objects can be partially decodable
+Option 1: A receiver MAY start decoding an object before it has been completely received

 Example: sending an entire GOP as a single object.
 A receiver can decode the GOP from the begining without having the entire object present, and the object's